NickMaev/react-core-boilerplate/README.md

 Set the "WEBSITE_NODE_DEFAULT_VERSION" to 6.11.2 in the "app settings" in Azure.
 ## Other issues
 * If you will have any issue with project starting, you can see errors in logs ("/logs" directory).
 Please, do this before the open an issue on GitHub.
+Don't forget to mention the version of the React Core Boilerplate (`JavaScript` or `TypeScript`)

-# Project structure:
+# Project structure
+* **TypeScript** project:
 ```shell
 |   .gitignore
 |   AppSettings.cs